drhsqlite/fossil-mirror/www/env-opts.md

 Overridden by the local or global `editor` setting or the `VISUAL` environment variable.

+`FOSSIL_FORCE_TICKET_MODERATION`: If set, *ALL* changes for tickets will be required to go through moderation (even those performed by the local interactive user via the command line).
+This can be useful for local (or remote) testing of the moderation subsystem and its impact on the contents and status of tickets.

+`FOSSIL_FORCE_WIKI_MODERATION`: If set, *ALL* changes for wiki pages will be required to go through moderation (even those performed by the local interactive user via the command line).
+This can be useful for local (or remote) testing of the moderation subsystem and its impact on the contents and status of wiki pages.

 `FOSSIL_HOME`: Location of the `~/.fossil` file.
 The first environment variable found in the environment from the list `FOSSIL_HOME`, `LOCALAPPDATA` (Windows), `APPDATA` (Windows), `HOMEDRIVE` and